 Hip injuries in dancers can happen suddenly or result from gradual overuse.
 Constant excess rotation on the hip and repetitive extension of the legs put extra stress on the joint.

-Dynamic warm up stretches that involve active movements to stretch the muscles to their full range of movements, such as side-to-side lunges and walking lunges, will help you warm up your hip flexors.
-Warming up helps to prevent hip injury and it is extremely important.
+Dynamic warm-up stretches that involve active movements to stretch the muscles to their full range of movements, such as side-to-side lunges and walking lunges, will help you warm up your hip flexors.
+Walking lunges can be done as part of a warm-up routine to prepare the muscles for more intensive dance movements or as part of a strength and conditioning program.
+They effectively improve lower body strength and flexibility, which are critical for dancers.

 3. Always wear proper shoes

-Ballroom dances require high heels and increase pressure on the front part of your foot.
+Ballroom dances require high heels and increased pressure on the front part of your foot.
 When you put constant pressure on the front part of your foot, the shin muscles and the foot are strained, possibly leading to knee pain.
 The height of the heels can also cause your calf muscles to shorten, leading to foot and knee pain.
 If you constantly wear heels, do:

 - Vary your footwear if you wear heels often in and out of dance class.